About the Fire Department

 Arlington Fire Department Honor Guard members

-Since its inception the Honor Guard has been a volunteer organization made up of members of the Arlington Fire Department only.
-These dedicated individuals volunteer their time and resources in support of the Guard’s mission and they reflect the professional commitment the Arlington Firefighters hold towards the Arlington Fire Department, the City of Arlington, the State of Texas, and the Fire Service.
-The Arlington Honor Guard is supported by the Arlington Firefighters Association, The Arlington Fire Department, its Fire Chief, and the City of Arlington.
+Since the very beginning, the Honor Guard has been a strictly volunteer group.
+Only members of the Arlington Fire Department can join.
+These firefighters give up their own time and resources to support the group's mission.
+Their work shows the deep commitment that local firefighters have to their department, the City of Arlington, the State of Texas, and the fire service.
+The team is officially supported by the Arlington Firefighters Association, the Arlington Fire Department, the Fire Chief, and the City of Arlington.

-If you should need the Arlington Fire Department Honor Guard to assist you in a particular event, please contact us by email or phone.
-Our availability depends on our current commitments and our manpower situation.
-If we are unable to assist you, we can at least help you locate someone who can.
+If you need the Arlington Fire Department Honor Guard to help with a specific event, please contact them by email or phone.
+Their availability depends on their current schedule and how many members are free to help.
+If they cannot attend your event, they will help you find another group that can.

 Contact